ankane/ahoy_guide/README.md

 **TODO:** Explain how different browsers handle redirects and note about HTTPS -> HTTP

+There are a few things you can calculate about the visitor:

+- estimated location from IP address
+- browser, OS, and device model from user agent

+Client libraries have access to more information, like:

+- screen size
+- pixel density (retina)

+Be sure to exclude bots from your metrics - some like Googlebot run JavaScript.

 ### Landing Page

 The landing page is one of the most important pages of your website.